 Let's take a radical departure from all that, and take a ride down to the farm.

 Unlike the produce at the health food store which gets flown in by jet from commercial farms in far away California, Washington, Mexico and New Zealand, this food gets wheel-barrowed or tractored in from the rolling hills surrounding the barn.
 This food has a small carbon footprint.

 They might be Michelin gourmet with 3 kinds of mizuna and 11 kinds of basil, or they might be country with piles of tomatoes, peaches, plums, pears, zucchini and apples.
 They might be meat farmers with chickens, cows and pigs.
 Or dairy farmers with a line of sublime cheeses and ice cream.
-They might even be brewing, fermenting, or distilling their hops, grapes and barley into tasty beverages.
+They might even be brewing, fermenting, or distilling their hops, grapes, apples and barley into tasty beverages.